Pet foods are specially put together by leading minds in nutrition to help your furry friends make the most of their mealtimes.

-The ill effects of dogs eating cat food are longer-term concerns, but it’s likely to cause upset stomachs and further deterioration in health if it’s left to run its course without your intervention.
+The ill-effects of dogs eating cat food are longer-term concerns, but it’s likely to cause upset stomachs and further deterioration in health if it’s left to run its course without your intervention.

-Make sure that your dog and cat are eating separately, or even at separate times, and overall make sure that you catch your dog eating cat food early – this means you have the best chance of amending his or her behaviour, as much as preventing long term harm and disease.
+Make sure that your dog and cat are eating separately, or even at separate times, and overall make sure that you catch your dog eating cat food early – this means you have the best chance of amending his or her behavior, as much as preventing long term harm and disease.

-Your dog needs to understand that he or she has their own food to eat, and that it’s tasty and packed with all the nutrition, vitamins and minerals they need.
+Your dog needs to understand that he or she has their own food to eat and that it’s tasty and packed with all the nutrition, vitamins and minerals they need.

 Your dog must also understand that human food is for humans and cat food is for cats, and that sneaking food he or she shouldn’t be eating is going to result in your telling them off.